nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       Enter to run the application.
     - If this doesn't work, check our GitHub to make sure you have the latest version of Tran$act downloaded.
 4. Can I import my own data into Tran$act?
     - Tran$act currently does not support file importing.
-However, if have data in Tran$act on another computer, you can manually copy the `\data` folder to to this computer and place it in the same folder as Tran$act and your data will be transferred over.
+However, if you have data in Tran$act on another computer, you can manually copy the `\data` folder to this computer and place it in the same folder as Tran$act and your data will be transferred over.
 5. The Tran$act window is too small.
 Can I change its size?
     - Yes, you can change Tran$act's window size by hovering your cursor over the border's of Tran$act's window.
 You'll